 What child wouldn’t want to see adorable penguins?
 There are a couple of fantastic family-friendly ways to see penguins on the Otago Peninsula, just a short drive from Dunedin city.
 See the world’s rarest species of penguins at Penguin Place.
 This entirely tourism-funded conservation project runs 90-minute tours of the penguin conservation area, teaching you more about the threats that penguins face, as well as, of course, getting the chance to see the gorgeous yellow-eyed penguins.
 What’s more, child tickets are extremely affordable (or free for under five years).
 Alternatively, the Royal Albatross Centre offers both tours to see the world’s largest seabirds up-close, as well as little blue penguin tours on an evening where you’ll see rafts of penguins swimming and waddling back to their nests.

 Spend some time out on the water with one of the wildlife tours on the Dunedin Harbour.
 Monarch Wildlife Tours offers half-day cruises running alongside the Otago Peninsula, where it’s possible to see albatross at sea, giant sea lions, New Zealand fur seals, dolphins, penguins and more!
+Find out more about Monarch Wildlife Tours on Viator and Tripadvisor.
 Alternatively, if you have active kids, go on a kayaking trip with Wild Earth Adventures to explore the coast and its wildlife.
 Double kayaks are available, should you need to become chief paddler for the young’uns.

 Get some fresh air at the Dunedin Botanic Gardens.
 This free attraction is a wonderful place for kids to roam, walk up to an extinct volcano, check out the birds in the aviary, find all of the hidden sculptures and statues, see exotic plants in the glasshouse, and simply stretch your legs on the walking trails.
 The Dunedin Botanic Garden car park is just off Cumberland Street.